emanuele/ohbm2020_bayesian/README.md

 # ohbm2020_bayesian
 How do we test our hypotheses?
 A Bayesian approach.
-OHBM2020 Education course.
+OHBM2020 Educational course.